aneshlya/ispc/docs/ispc.rst

    ispc foo.ispc -o foo.obj --target-os=android

-Note that cross OS compilation is in experimental stage.
+Note that cross-OS compilation is in the experimental stage.
 We encourage you to try it and send us a note with your experiences or to file a bug or feature requests with the ``ispc`` `bug tracker`_.